LiamPierce/java-verilog/README.md

 Since this method continues to check gate changes all the way through the propagation, this method will update the minimum number of gates every time.

+This is the method that most closely matches the original.

 ### Precompute

 This was an attempt at checking if the computation of the propagation list was worth precomputing.
 It just does the naive method but precomputed.
+Not a great method.

 ## Evaluation Methods